 Am I eligible for an exemption?

-- If you don't have to access Maasvlakte often you can apply for a day exemption.
-You can do so up to twelve times a year.
+- Day exemptions: All trucks are entitled to 12 day exemptions a year.
 There are no further requirements with regard to the Euro class or age of the vehicle.

-- Do you believe the rules of the Traffic Decree affect you disproportionately harshly?
-You may be eligible for a long-term exemption on the basis of economic circumstances (Article 5) or the hardship clause (Article 6).
+- Hardship clause: Do you believe the rules of the Traffic Decree affect you disproportionately harshly?
+You may be eligible for a long-term exemption on the basis of the hardship clause (Article 5).
 Therefore it’s required that you can proof (contract or otherwise) that the work to the Maasvlakte has been accepted before November 5th 2015.
+Furthermore you’ll have to motivate why this Decree effects you disproportional.

 - Special vehicles, such as gulley emptiers or tow trucks as well as exceptional transport, receive exemptions, provided that these vehicles are not older than 13 years.
 Is your truck a special vehicle?
-You can apply to the Municipality of Rotterdam for this status during the registration.
+You can apply to the Municipality of Rotterdam for this status during the registration of your vehicle.

 - Trucks that are used by or on behalf of a government agency for the performance of a statutory and/or government task, are eligible for an exemption.
 When submitting the application for exemption, the owner of the lorry must upload a digital copy of the contract.
 Indicating that the lorry is eligible for exemption.
 Exemption will apply for the duration of the contract.
 The contract must have been entered into prior to 5 November 2015.